pyeventsourcing/eventsourcing/docs/topics/minimal.rst

 Domain
 ======

 Let's start with the domain model.
-If the state of an event sourced application is determined by a sequence of events, then we need to define some events.
+If the state of an event-sourced application is determined by a sequence of events, then we need to define some events.

 Domain events